🔥 My NextJS Handbook

 Rendering Methods: client-side vs server-side

-When we talk about the rendering method in React, React relies mainly on rendering with the client-side rendering (CSR) method.
+When we talk about the rendering method in React, React relies mainly on client-side rendering (CSR).
 Therefore, both the logic and the structure of the web page will be handled by the browser (client).
-Though this method is commonly used, it has some downside effects like slower initial page load.
+Though this method is commonly used, it has some downsides, effects as slower initial page load.

 Next.js, on the other hand, supports both SSR and CSR because it was built on top of React.
 Web pages are rendered on the server, and both the logic and structure of the page are handled by the server.
 This enables faster page loading and improves SEO.